feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 cut-off, observations for Retail will be sent to the basis data set, and those for 'SME' and 'Wholesale' will be added to the test set.

-#TODO: are be absolutely sure that if we pass 'Retail' the split is alphabetically but if we pass ['Retail'] it uses the list?
-Do we have a test for this? or can we add one?

 Let's show how to set up the transformer in this case.
 The example data set contains 6 randoms variables, a categorical variable with the labels of the different categories and 2 category related features.